NFSTC’s Training of Wisconsin DNA Analysts Recognized

 NFSTC’s CSI class featured in the Saint Petersburg Times

 NFSTC’s Essentials of Crime Scene Investigation, a training class for new investigators, was featured in the Saint Petersburg Times on Tuesday, March 2, 2010.
 This class, funded by the National Institute of Justice, provides online and hands-on training in a variety of forensic investigation techniques and is provided free of charge to the agencies.

-This training program is designed to introduce law enforcement personnel to the fundamental principles of crime scene investigation, including techniques used to recover a variety of high value items of evidence.
-The 40 hour course includes 16 hours of prerequisite online theoretical course work and 24 hours of hands‐on instructor led practical activities conducted at NFSTC, in Largo, FL.
-Participants will be required to complete online course work, assignments and assessments prior to attending the onsite practical instruction.
+April and May class registration now open.
+This 40-hour training program is designed to introduce law enforcement personnel to the fundamental principles of crime scene investigation, including techniques used to recover a variety of high value items of evidence.
+Offered to Selected Applicants

 NFSTC has created materials and images that are available for use for education and training, media stories, publications and other uses.
 Browse our online gallery for still images, video and animation, including our most popular blood spatter animation.

 NFSTC adds dates to the Forensic Biological Screening Workshop series

 The National Forensic Science Technology Center (NFSTC), sponsored by the National Institute of Justice, is hosting a series of Forensic Biology Screening Workshops.
 The target audience for these workshops is crime scene investigators in training, or with less than one year of experience.
 Candidates with more experience would be selected […]